Implementation Results

 In June 2014, we received an inquiry through the Human Science website contact form regarding the creation of e-learning materials for "Sexual Harassment Prevention Training."

-Okinawa Institute of Science and Technology (hereinafter referred to as OIST) is a graduate university established in 2011, located in Onna Village, Kunigami District, Okinawa Prefecture, offering a 5-year integrated doctoral program.
+Okinawa Institute of Science and Technology Graduate University (hereinafter referred to as OIST) was established in 2011 and is a graduate university located in Onna Village, Kunigami District, Okinawa Prefecture, offering a five-year integrated doctoral program.

-It conducts interdisciplinary research and education in five major fields: neuroscience, mathematics and computational science, chemistry and molecular science, environmental science and ecology, and physical science.
+It conducts interdisciplinary research and education in five major fields: Neuroscience, Mathematics and Computational Science, Chemistry and Molecular Science, Environmental and Ecological Sciences, and Physical Sciences.

 We were conducting group training on "Sexual Harassment Prevention" in a classroom setting for faculty and staff, but due to the increase in staff, we decided to implement e-learning for efficiency and were looking for a teaching material creation company.